+Limitations.
 This is one of the first studies aiming at estimating the returns to education for entrepreneurs relative to employees, while accounting for endogeneity of education and self-selection.
 Our estimates only pertain to a specific US cohort.
 Although the significant results are very consistent, they do vary widely (the point estimates of the premium on the returns to education in entrepreneurship over wage employment varies between two and thirteen percentage points).
 Moreover, the instruments that we have used are certainly not without critique, although all tests we performed are passed.
 Moreover, we only account for self-selection insofar determined by fixed individual unobserved characteristics, not for temporary unobserved circumstances that increase the probability of entrepreneurship.
-As always, more research is required to study remaining questions: Is the observation that the (downward) bias in the estimated returns to education without using IV is larger for entrepreneurs than for employees a finding that would also result when using other instruments and datasets (see also Van Der Sluis and Van Praag, 2007)?
-Why would this be the case?
-Will other studies support the conclusion that the returns to education are larger for entrepreneurs than for employees?
+As always, more research is required to study remaining questions: Will other studies support the conclusion that the returns to education are larger for entrepreneurs than for employees?
 Will this turn out to be a US phenomenon or will the same results be obtained for other parts of the world, such as Europe?
 Would other studies using panel data also find that the effect of education on the probability to be (ever) observed as an entrepreneur is negative (where the only alternative is wage employment)?
 And, is the control explanation also valid when tested using a different and more direct operationalization than 'locus-of-control beliefs'?
 Can we find alternative explanations, not addressed in this study, that are responsible for the higher returns to education for entrepreneurs than for employees?
+Does the type of education matter besides the number of years of formal education?
 These questions point to interesting avenues for future research, inspired by the current study's limitations.